Azure/SAP-on-Azure-Scripts-and-Utilities/Costmanagement-Dashboard/Readme.md

 * Price Sheet Validation: local path to your Microsoft pricesheet

 ## Using metadata files to map costs
-The PowerBI Dashboard used Azure tags to combine different types of costs.
+The Power BI Dashboard used Azure tags to combine different types of costs.
 So it is easy to see what the total costs of e.g. a VM which is combined out of Compute, Storage, Networking, Backup and other meters.
 Sometimes tags change over time or you e.g. had a typo in the tags.
 Thats where the metadata files can help as you can map old data to new data.
 As an example you might change the cost center structure for all of your Azure resources, but what about the old data?
 The tags and associated costs won't change for historic data.